Philosophy teaches us to:

 - Appreciate complexity

 In classrooms that engage in “communities of philosophical inquiry,” teachers and students inquire together.
 Students generate their own questions about issues relevant to their lives and learn to give good reasons for their beliefs.
 Every student’s voice is valued and all views are taken seriously.
+Students come to realize that they are engaged in a conversation that has been going on for thousands of years.

-Students find these discussions challenging and compelling because the questions that arise are open-ended, with no settled answers, removing the pressure to find that “one right answer” that students so often face in school.
-They realize that they are engaged in a conversation that has been going on for thousands of years.
+Students find these discussions challenging and compelling because philosophical questions do not have settled answers, removing the pressure to find that “one right answer” students so often face in school.
+No one has all the answers – and sometimes, reaching an answer isn’t as important as asking the questions.

 — Fourth grade student